• Home

 Creamy Garlic Pasta Recipe

-1 – 2 lbs. of penne noodles, cooked according to the directions on the box.
-Don’t forget you can save the water used to cook the noodles and use it to water your plants.
+• 1 – 2 lbs. of penne noodles, cooked according to the directions on the box.

 Making a Real Garden Salad

 When I make a garden salad, I go out to the garden with a colander and pinch, pull, and cut until the colander is full.
 Then I bring the colander in and run the vegetables under the faucet and let them drip dry.
-(Of course I collect the rinse water and use it to water the plants!)
-The salad is composed of what ever is ripe and ready to eat!
-Here is a partial list of items that I consider good salad material: arugula, Swiss chard (chop the stalks like celery and pinch the leaves like lettuce), lettuces, spinach, radishes, carrots, snap peas, parsley, green onions, tomatoes, kale, broccoli, bell pepper, and mustard leaves.
+So the salad is composed of what ever is ripe and ready to eat!
+Here is a partial list of items that make good salad material: arugula, Swiss chard (chop the stalks like celery and pinch the leaves like lettuce), lettuces, spinach, radishes, carrots, snap peas, parsley, green onions, tomatoes, kale, broccoli, bell pepper, and mustard leaves.

-Combine all of the above ingredients in a large bowl and toss until everything is completely coated with dressing.
-Serve chilled.
+1. Combine all of the above ingredients in a large bowl and toss until everything is completely coated with dressing.

 • Share